Spain

 Cards

 Mastercard and Visa will be accepted just about everywhere.
-American Express is also accepted in some places, but it won’t be very widespread and I definitely wouldn’t rely on it.
+American Express is also accepted in some places, but it won’t be very widespread, and I definitely wouldn’t rely on it.

 Cash